Everything You Need To Know About Energy-Efficient Homes

 Energy-efficient homes are increasing in popularity as homeowners become more interested in sustainability and living environmentally friendly lifestyles.
-Whether you're looking to build from the ground up, remodel an existing house or buy a home that's already energy-efficient, there are some key design elements that are essential for any truly green home.
+Whether you’re looking to build from the ground up, remodel a house or buy a home that’s already energy-efficient, some key design elements are essential for any truly green home.

-An energy-efficient home is a property that is designed to use less energy while still providing the same level of protection, comfort, convenience and aesthetic appeal as a more traditional house would.
+An energy-efficient home is a property designed to use less energy while still providing the same level of protection, comfort, convenience and aesthetic appeal as a more traditional house.

-Choosing to use more sustainable building materials, such as reclaimed wood, in the construction and repairing of a home is one way you can be more energy-efficient in your design choices.
+Choosing to use more sustainable building materials, such as reclaimed wood or natural stone, in the construction of a home is one way builders can be more energy-efficient in their design choices.

-Additionally, there are building materials that can increase a home’s efficiency, including:
+Additionally, some building materials can increase a home’s efficiency, including:

 - Non-fiberglass spray foam insulation

-Your appliances could be the culprit behind high energy bills, but that’s where energy-efficient appliances come in.
-Energy Star appliances not only offer savings on energy bills, but since 1992 they have also contributed to a 3.5 billion metric ton reduction in greenhouse gas emissions often caused by products with inefficient energy use.
+Standard appliances could be the culprit behind high energy bills, but that’s where energy-efficient appliances come in.
+Energy Star appliances not only offer savings on energy bills, but since 1992, they’ve also contributed to a 4 billion metric ton reductionin greenhouse gas emissions often caused by products with inefficient energy use.

-Smart home upgrades can not only make your house more automated, but they can also save you money on energy bills.
-Some popular upgrades include:
+Smart home upgrades not only make a house more automated, but they can also save homeowners money on energy bills.
+Some popular upgrades that builders often incorporate into their designs include: